hestiacp/hestiacp-docs/cli_commands/commands.rst

   v-check-fs-permission admin readme.txt

-The function opens/reads files on the file system
+This function opens/reads files on the file system

 *******************************************************************